CtrlK

 Distinctiveness Conflict Risk

-The '1Kosmos BlockID' product name provides some distinctiveness, but 'manage data, records, and automate workflows' is so generic it could overlap with many other integration skills.
-Without specific BlockID capabilities, it could conflict with other data management or workflow automation skills.
+The '1Kosmos BlockID' product name provides some distinctiveness, but the generic actions ('manage data, records, automate workflows') could overlap with many other integration skills.
+Without more specific capabilities listed, it could conflict with other data management or workflow automation skills.

 2 / 3